IBM/IBM-Sustainability-Software-Portfolio-Connectors/docs/tas-envizi-index.md

  Error | Cause | Resolution
  -- |-- |--
- 404 - API doesn't exist | Flow is not running | Double check that the flow is Active in App Connect 404 - The HTTP request returned with an error 404 "Not Found" | Incorrect App Connect connector config | Double check that the credentials being used in the HTTP post node in App Connect are correct
+ 404 - The HTTP request returned with an error 404 "Not Found" | Incorrect App Connect connector config | Double check that the credentials being used in the HTTP post node in App Connect are correct

  - If these do not resolve the issue, try clearing the OSLC Cache in TRIRIGA Admin Console in case the integrations do not work in intended manner.